Schindler forms robotics research collaboration with Council of Tall Buildings and Urban Habitat.

 Schindler and the Council of Tall Buildings and Urban Habitat (CTBUH) have signed a two-year partnership agreement, focusing on research into robotics and automation processes in the construction of tall buildings.
 CTBUH is a non-profit organization that facilitates the exchange of knowledge on tall buildings.

-R.I.S.E is on display at the CTBUH 2018 conference in Dubai from October 21-25, 2018, along with several of Schindler’s innovative offerings that bring mobility solutions to urban cities.
+The Robotics Installation System for Elevators is on display at the CTBUH 2018 conference in Dubai from October 21-25, 2018, along with several of Schindler’s innovative offerings that bring mobility solutions to urban cities.